CPUFronz/basis_speech/installers/README.md

 It will ask you where it should install Miniconda.
 You can either go with the default (`~/miniconda3`) or put it into a subdirectory of this project's tree, e.g., `.../tools/miniconda3`.

 It will also ask you whether or not it should add things to your `~/.bashrc`.
-The choice is yours, but be aware of the reults:
+Choose what you prefer, but be aware of the reults:

 * **Answering no** means that you will always have to specify the path to your conda installation when you create/delete/activate conda environments, e.g.: `~/miniconda3/bin/conda create -n my_env python`
 `source ~/miniconda3/bin/activate my_env`